jackmin97/MLPClassifier/README.md

 #### 6.6 Accuracy of the neural network classifier
 The classification_report function from sklearn.metrics package is used to analyze the performance of the neural network.
 The classification_report takes as input the actual output and the predicted output.

-The output of classification report
+The output of classification report:
 1. Precision: tp / (tp + fp)
 where tp is the number of true positives and fp the number of false positives.
 The precision is intuitively the ability of the classifier not to label as positive a sample that is negative.
 2. Recall: tp / (tp + fn)